Dear Brady Fiechter

 This year the Nazis at E3 have decided on a new rule for booth babes.
 “Material, including live models, conduct that is sexually explicit and/or sexually provocative, including but not limited to nudity, partial nudity and bathing suit bottoms, are prohibited [at] the Show.”
 This means that if there even are booth babes at E3, they will be dressed like your mom (no, not your mom, Billy).

 These women, these booth babes, are role models for young girls who dream of making it into an industry dominated by men.
-Even feminists applauded the booth babes’ efforts to shatter the glass ceiling with their large breasts, and feminists hate everything. → [do not click]
+Even feminists applauded the booth babes’ efforts to shatter the glass ceiling with their large breasts, and feminists hate everything.
+But these women can always get a job at Hooters, the real victims of this tragedy are two more important section of society: men and children.

 More Predictions, but these guys actually get paid for them